weetmuts/beak/README.md

 ```
 This normalized structure will also contain thumbnails and html files
 which makes it easy to browse the content without a specific program.

+A second binary `beak-media` is linked to all media libraries necessary to perform this import.

 ## Short short manual